Economy of the Ming dynasty: Privatization and concentration of assets

 Land privatization was most prevalent in the economically developed provinces of Jiangxi, Zhejiang, Guangdong, Hunan, and Hubei.
 In the borderlands, military commanders and other influential individuals acquired land from military settlements.
 While officials expressed concerns about dishonest means of land transfer, they themselves were part of the wealthy landowner class and only offered rhetorical condemnation of these processes.
-As a result, former peasants who became tenants continued to bear fees and obligations to the state.
+Former peasants who became tenants continued to bear fees and obligations to the state.
 The main beneficiaries of land acquisition were members of the imperial family, relatives of the emperor in the female line, and eunuchs, who seized both state and private lands with the consent of the throne on a large scale.
 Starting in 1456, emperors also began to establish their own personal estates from state lands, with the number reaching three hundred by the end of the Ming dynasty.
 Five of these estates, located in the capital area, encompassed over a million mu of land.
 In the late 15th century, princes and other members of the imperial family also began to build large estates, with those closest to the emperors amounting to millions of mu.
 Meritorious dignitaries were also granted land by the emperor, typically in the range of tens and hundreds of thousands of mu.
 These grants often included peasants who still held land from the state, as well as private owners who were converted into tenants.

 In the southern provinces by the end of the 16th century, most of the original state land had been transferred to private ownership, with the exception of a small amount reserved for schools.
 Unlike in the north, where small farmers were often violently evicted and had their property confiscated, the transition to tenancy in the south was less brutal.